rayrphilip/eQuarium/equarium-super-probe-installation.md

 ## Overview

 This document provides step-by-step instructions for installing and attaching the eQuarium Super Probe and Power Bar to automate and monitor an aquarium.
 The Super Probe measures temperature, pH, water level and toxicity.
-The Power Bar controls up to eight devices, connects to the eQuarium app via WiFi and supports a USB camera for live streaming for live streaming.
+The Power Bar controls up to eight devices, connects to the eQuarium app via WiFi and supports a USB camera for live streaming.

 ## Prerequisites